AY2526S1-CS2103T-T14-4/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **CLI**: Refers to Command Line Interface, a text-based method for users to interact with the program
 * **GUI**: Refers to Graphical User Interface, a user-friendly visual mechanism that allows users to interact with the system
-* **SGA**: Refers to Silver Generation Ambassadors; a volunteer who supports elderly through home visits and check-ins
+* **SGA**: Refers to Silver Generation Ambassadors; a volunteer who supports seniors through home visits and check-ins
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**